Partner-provider development and approval process

 - Finance section to complete the Due Diligence Check from completed submission by potential partner-provider and provide a report to the Pro Vice-Chancellor (International and Partnerships)

-- The relevant School is to complete the "Proposed Partnership Business Case and Cost Matrix" and forward to the Pro Vice-Chancellor (International and Partnerships)
+- The relevant School is to complete the "Proposed Partnership Business Case and Cost Matrix" and forward to the Dean, Global Professional School or nominee

-- The PVC on receipt of both the completed Due Diligence Report and the Partner Provider Proposal - Business Case will have the item added to the next agenda of the International and Partnerships Committee.
+- The Dean, Global Professional School or nominee on receipt of both the completed Due Diligence Report and the Partner Provider Proposal - Business Case will have the item added to the next agenda of the International Education Committee.

 - The relevant Head of School will be invited to attend the International and Partnerships Committee and present their Partner Provider Proposal - Business Case, including any additional information that is considered relevant to the presentation.